ArkToria/arktoria.github.io/FAQ.md

 If a node is currently running, it will automatically use the node as a proxy to download and update items.

+> Where is the log page

+Due to the high memory usage of the `TextArea` component implementation in QML, we temporarily hide this page and will make it visible after the [upstream repair](https://codereview.qt-project.org/c/qt/qtdeclarative/+/379095/6).
+When debugging, you can change the output mode to `stdout` or `both` on the setting page.

 ## Linux

 ### Wayland